 The Company is led by a Board comprising a Chair, Independent Non-Executive Directors, other Non-Executive Directors and Executive Directors; further details of the Directors can be found on page 3.
 The Board reviews its composition regularly, and is committed to ensuring it has the right balance of skills and experience.
-The Board considers its current size and composition is appropriate to the Company's circumstances and places great emphasis on ensuring its membership reflects diversity in its broadest sense, for example three out of eight Directors in office at 31 December 2021 are women, increasing to four following the appointment of Deborah Davis on 18 March 2022, and meeting from that date the Parker Review requirement to have at least one Black, Asian and Minority Ethnic Board member.
+The Board considers its current size and composition is appropriate to the Company's circumstances and places great emphasis on ensuring its membership reflects diversity in its broadest sense, for example three out of eight Directors in office at 31 December 2022 are women, and the Board has also met its objective of at least one Black, Asian and Minority Ethnic Board member.
 New appointments are made on merit, taking account of the specific skills and experience, independence and knowledge needed to ensure a rounded Board and the diversity benefits each candidate can bring overall.
 There are a range of initiatives to help provide mentoring and development opportunities for female and Black, Asian, and Minority Ethnic executives within Lloyds Banking Group, and to ensure unbiased career progression opportunities.